dsi-clinic/the-clinic/admin/email_templates.md

 All --

-We are rapidly approaching the fall quarter and I was hoping you could share the following information with your students regarding registration information for the data science clinic program!
+I was hoping you could share the following snippet with your students about registering for an information session for the data science clinic.

-As always please let me know if you have any questions!
+As always, please let me know if you have any questions!

 Thanks,